AOlefirenko/mono/README.md

 &nbsp;

-Deploy a mono lambda microservice to AWS in seconds using [Serverless Components](https://github.com/serverless/components).
+Deploy a monolithic lambda microservice to AWS in seconds using [Serverless Components](https://github.com/serverless/components).

 &nbsp;